Fabrika Zvyozd: Accusations of viewer deception

 Several past fabrikanty and viewers have accused the show of being fake.
 In 2012, season two producer Maxim Fadeev revealed that Yelena Terleyeva had actually won the season but the producers preferred that Polina Gagarina would be crowned as the winner as she was "bright, prideful and spoke several languages".

 2006 winner Dmitry Koldun said that producers initiated fights between contestants in the house.
 Next to that, Koldun stated that there had been only one vocal class in the whole sixteen weeks he spent at Fabrika Zvyozd, and that the producers used fragments of that one class throughout the series to deceive viewers that there were regular classes.
 Rita Dakota, who finished fourth in the seventh series, called the house "a prison" and said everything about the house they lived in was fake.
 During the live final of the sixth season, producer Viktor Drobysh promised all five finalists to give them 100,000 rubles (equivalent to $4,800.86 in 2021) each, but in the end, he did not pay.

 In season six, a contestant named Prokhor Chaliapin made heads turn, telling audiences that he was a descendant of Feodor Chaliapin.
 In the end, this didn't turn out to be true.
 In 2013, it was revealed that Prokhor was neither a Chaliapin nor a Prokhor as his real name was revealed to be Andrei Zakharenkov.
 However, prior to applying to Fabrika Zvyozd, Zakharenkov had legally changed his name to Prokhor Chaliapin.

-The show has received criticism for its extensive use for playback, including for the contestants that took part.
-Most of the songs that were performed on the stage were playbacked with prerecorded and edited vocals.
+The show has received criticism for its extensive use of recordings, including for the contestants that took part.
+Most of the songs that were performed on the stage were lip-synced with prerecorded and edited vocals.

 Accusations of nepotism

 Fabrika Zvyozd has also received criticism for nepotism.
 Several contestants have been said to have been admitted to the show based on the fact that they had connections to the producers at that time.

 Yulia Savicheva, who was a fabrikant in 2003, publicly admitted that she was promised a place on the show by producer Maxim Fadeev as they knew each other from previous efforts.

-In the third season of 2003, one of the finalists of the show, Yulia Mikhailchik was revealed to be a romantic relantionship with the season's producer Alexander Shulgin since already before the show.
+In the third season of 2003, one of the finalists of the show, Yulia Mikhailchik was revealed to be a romantic relationship with the season's producer Alexander Shulgin since already before the show.
 During the show, Shulgin gave her more solo songs than any other contestant.